 This report is a staple for many, as it’s the most customizable and it offers a variety of visual options.
 It allows you to take the parts of your form submission data to create a graphical representation of it using charts (Basic Chart, Donut Chart, Pie Chart, Column Chart, Bar Chart, Line Chart, Text Grid).

-This type of report is created on the new Jotform Report Builder page.
+This type of report is created using the new Jotform Report Builder.
 Whether you would like to gauge performance, keep track of your company’s growth, analyze sales activity, or interpret survey results easily, the Visual Report offers an efficient way of creating visually appealing and presentation-ready reports that you can keep for your own record or use on your next meeting presentation.

-The Jotform Report Builder page also automatically creates slides of your visual report, which can be downloaded (in a PDF format) and/or shared with your colleagues later.
+Jotform Report Builder also automatically creates slides of your visual report, which can be downloaded or shared with your colleagues.

-You may be familiar with the option to download your data to an Excel file through the Submissions Page.
-Doing that will give you all the submission results.
+You may be familiar with the option to export data to Excel in Jotform Tables.
 So, what’s the difference?
-The benefit of using this Excel Report is it allows you to include/exclude the columns you need.
+The benefit of using this Excel Report is it allows you to easily choose the data or columns to include.